 - Tynan: (Irish) In Gaelic, Tynan means “dark.”

 - Yiska: (Native American, Navajo) Another reference to the start of a new day, YIska means “night is over.”

-Gender-neutral names that mean night or darkness
+What are gender-neutral names that mean night or darkness?

 - Arrats: (Basque) A gender-neutral name, Arrats means “dusk.”

 - Blake: (Old English) This name means “dark.”